Top Hotels and Attractions in New York City

 No matter what city they call home, one of our travelers’ FAVORITE destinations for work and for play, is New York City.
 While many of our travelers are already aware of the awesome hotels – at even “awesomer” prices – not everyone is aware of all the different fun activities they can book at the same time they book their hotel.
-In this post, we will share five of our favorite New York hotels along with some of the fun activities you can do near each hotel.
+In this post, we will share our favorite New York hotels along with some of the fun activities you can do near each hotel in this fantastic city.

 First on our list is the Grand Hyatt.
 Just steps away from Grand Central Terminal, the Grand Hyatt boasts an ideal Manhattan location, with Park Avenue, Fifth Avenue, Central Park, Times Square, Rockefeller Center, Broadway’s theaters, and great dining right outside your door.

-Another fun activity that you can enjoy during your stay at is the NYC Walking Tour Audio Guide – a narrated double-decker bus ride that travels through famous (and infamous) NYC locations.
+Another fun activity that you can enjoy during your stay in New York is the NYC Walking Tour Audio Guide – a narrated double-decker bus ride that travels through famous (and infamous) New York City locations.

 Astor on the Park is another great New York hotel.
 The Astor on the Park is even more affordable than the two former hotels, and is perfect for the traveler on a limited budget.
 The hotel along 465 Central Park West is your personal gateway to Central Park.
 The recently refurbished seven-story hotel offers proximity to key attractions-including the Radio City Music Hall, the Museum of Modern Art, Rockefeller Center, and has the nice added bonus of sweeping Central Park views.
 Since the Museum of Modern Art (MoMA) is a short walk away, it is a great opportunity to pay it a visit.
 MoMA’s unparalleled collection offers a comprehensive, panoramic overview of modern and contemporary art, from the innovative European painting and sculpture of the 1880s to current film, design, and performance art.